Newman skips late pit stop, stuns NASCAR field in Phoenix

 Like nearly all the rest of the field, Larson and Busch went to the pits on the late caution caused when Joey Logano's car blew a right tire and slammed into the wall six laps from the finish.

-Newman, in his first win since the 2013 Brickyard 400, gave Chevrolet its first victory of the season and ended a 112-race losing streak for Richard Childress Racing.
+Newman won his 18th Cup race but his first since the 2013 Brickyard 400.
+He gave Chevrolet its first victory of the season and ended a 112-race losing streak for Richard Childress Racing.

+Larson blamed his failure to quite get that victory three races in a row on ''little mistakes or inexperience or whatever you want to call it''

-Once again, Logano's misfortune foiled Busch.
+Once again, Logano's misfortune foiled Busch, who was leading up until that tire blew.

 Last week Logano's car knocked Busch's into the wall on the final stretch in Las Vegas.
 That led Busch to storm down pit row and throw a punch at Logano, creating a scuffle with the crews and a meeting for the drivers with NASCAR officials on Friday.

 The series of runner-up finishes gave Larson the Cup points lead, the first time Chip Ganassi Racing has led the points race this late in the season since 2002.

-Larson, with two new tires on his Chevrolet, came out of the late pit stop with two new tires ahead of Childress' Toyota and had the best chance to catch Newman.
-But he couldn't find a way to get around the veteran.

-Logano won the first stage and Chase Elliott the second in NASCAR's new three-stage racing system.
+Logano won the first stage and Chase Elliott the second in NASCAR's new three-stage system.

 Elliott dominated the second stage but lost the lead after Matt Kenseth, like Logano, blew a right front tire and slammed into the wall on the 193rd lap of the 314-lap race.
 In the ensuing pit stop, Busch got out quicker than Elliott to take the lead.

-Blown tires were a common site on the hot pavement.
+Blown tires were a common sight on the hot pavement but Newman was able to negotiate the treacherous surface when it mattered most.

+''There's guys that go their whole career and never win, and good drivers,'' he said. ''You've just got to stay humble.
+This sport ... there's one guy that wins, 39 losers.
+You've got to be humble walking into that that you're probably not going to win that day.''

+He felt that way until those last couple of laps on Sunday.

 LOGANO'S WOES